-I use coarse salt since that’s what we usually have on hand so the food processor comes in handy.
+I use coarse Alaea Hawaiian Sea Salt since that’s what we usually have on hand so the food processor comes in handy, even though I grind it finer beforehand.
 I’ll mix the salt and flour together first, letting the processor chop the salt a bit, then start adding the butter.

 The pie crust dough needs to chill before you roll it out and fill it, so it’s a good idea to refrigerate it for two hours or leave it in the fridge overnight.
 After spending the night in the fridge, you’ll want to let the dough warm up a bit and let it sit on the counter for 20 minutes or so before rolling it.